 One solution is to keep your calla lily potted.
 You can take it outdoors for a patio plant in the summer and bring it in again before the first frost.
 You can even allow it to go dormant for the winter by simply not watering it until the spring.

 Another option is to put your calla in the ground in your garden in the spring or summer, after the last frost, and to remove it before the first frost of the fall or winter.
 To do this, dig up the plant and keep it dry until the leaves brown.
 Remove dead leaves and store the bulb in dry soil or sand.
-Make sure it stays around 60 to 70 degrees Fahrenheit (15 to 21 Celsius).
+Make sure it stays around 60 to 70 degrees F. (15-21 C.).
 Replant the bulb outdoors in the spring.

-If you do keep your calla lily year round in a pot and it begins to decline, producing fewer flowers, you may have a case of crowded rhizomes.
+If you do keep your calla lily year-round in a pot and it begins to decline, producing fewer flowers, you may have a case of crowded rhizomes.
 Every few years, divide the plant into three or four sections to store for the winter.
-Next spring you will have more, healthier plants.
+Next spring you will have a larger quantity of healthier plants.
 Calla lilies are perennials, not annuals, and with just a little extra effort you can enjoy your flower year after year.